davew-msft/datasciencehack/Challenge01.md

 After the DSVM has been created, connect to Jupyterhub and log in using the username and password you specified when provisioning the DSVM.

+_Why use GPUs?_  GPUs are meant for training neural networks.
+They tend to train orders of magnitude faster than CPUs.
+We won't be training with a lot of data so it's OK if you don't use a GPU for training.

 #### Remote Connection

 You *may* need to connect to the DSVM remotely.
 It's best to use x2go client.
 Use `xfce` as the connection type.
 Ensure you can connect.